950288/950288/README.md

-## I am Wang jingtong, a graduate student at the Shanghai Institute of Materia Medica, passionately exploring the cutting-edge convergence of AI and Life Sciences to advance biomedical innovation. 🧬🤖
+## I am Wang jingtong, Master's student at the Shanghai Institute of Materia Medica, working on AI-driven approaches for biomolecular representation and drug discovery. 🧬🤖

 Passionate about: